 It is important to remember that faculty hired off the tenure-track are subject to a different set of rules from those that govern tenure-track appointments.
 This is especially true for "visiting lecturers."
-In effect, each year that a visiting lecturer is "reappointed" through the Provost's Office constitutes a new appointment and so requires a new form b ("green form"; see the link above).
-Such "reappointments" also require a brief but formal evaluation of the candidate's performance, which must be filed with the Provost's Office before a new contract is created.
+In effect, each year that a visiting lecturer is "reappointed" through the Provost's Office constitutes a new appointment and so requires a new Form B ("green form"; see the link above).
+Such "reappointments" also require a brief but formal evaluation of the candidate's performance (i.e., completion of the checklist for non-tenure-track reappointments), which must be filed with the Provost's Office before a new contract is created.
 Visiting Lecturer appointments are possible for a maximum of four years; in the spring of the fourth year, such appointments come before the CFA for conversion to Lecturer status.
 As stated earlier, reference to the guidelines for appointments is very helpful in navigating the expectations for different ranks and different kinds of appointments.